The Paradine Case: Production

-The Paradine Case had its world premiere in Los Angeles on December 29, 1947, opening simultaneously in two theaters across the street from each other in Westwood, California.
-It then had its New York City premiere on January 8, 1948.
-On its initial release, the film was 132 minutes long, due to Selznick's editing of Hitchcock's rough cut, which ran almost three hours.
-After the film's premieres, Selznick pulled the film from distribution and re-cut it for general release, bringing it down to 114 minutes, which is currently the length of the film on DVD release.
-In 1980, a flood reportedly destroyed the uncut original version of the film, making a restoration of that version unlikely.
+The Paradine Case opened December 29, 1947, in Los Angeles and in two theaters across the street from each other in Westwood, California followed by its New York City premiere on January 8, 1948.
+The film was initially 132 minutes long, Selznick having editing down Hitchcock's rough cut of almost three hours.
+Before general release, however, Selznick further reduced the running time to 114 minutes, which is also the current length of the DVD release.
+In 1980, a flood reportedly destroyed the uncut original version of the film, making a restoration unlikely.

-The Paradine Case was not a box office success: worldwide receipts barely covered half of the cost of production.
+The Paradine Case was not a box office success, worldwide receipts barely covering half of the cost of production.

-Almost every Hitchcock film has a cameo appearance by Alfred Hitchcock.
-In this film, he can be seen leaving the Cumberland train station, carrying a cello, at about 38 minutes into the film.
+Hitchcock put in a cameo appearance in most of his films.
+In this film, he can be seen leaving the Cumberland train station, carrying a cello, at about 38 minutes.

 Hitchcock described The Paradine Case as "...a love story embedded in the emotional quicksand of a murder trial".